redwanc12/Timeline-REST-API/README.md

-# recipe-app-api
+# timeline-REST-API
-First Python Django and Rest Framework project.
+An attempt to mimick the timeline of a social media, such as twitter or facebook.

-I created an example of an API to send and recieve data (of Recipes as an example) to a database.
+This is a REST API created with Django Rest Framework to send and recieve data of timeline posts to a database.

 # Technologies
 Database: Postgresql (image packaged using Docker)